wp-plugins/easy-facebook-feed/readme.txt

 Your facebook id can be found in the url of your facebook page, for example: https://www.facebook.com/bbcnews, is this example 'bbcnews' is the facebook id.

+== Screenshots ==

+1. Example of how Easy Facebook feed looks in action.

 == Changelog ==

 = 1.0 =